ismailmo1/ismailmo1/README.md

 ### Hi, I'm Ismail - thanks for checking out my profile!

--   I'm currently working on [sentiment analysis of reddit comments during a football match](https://github.com/ismailmo1/matchday-sentiment) using Azure cognitive services.
+- I'm currently working on [an app to keep track of your family with family trees](https://github.com/ismailmo1/family-tree) using NextJS/React, FastAPI and Neo4J.
-    ☁️

 ### About Me

 - 🎓 My education was in chemical engineering 🧪
 - 👔 My first jobs were in manufacturing :factory:
 - 🤖 I first learnt to code automating tasks with excel VBA, I then discovered python and it spiralled out of control from there!
 - 🛠️ I enjoy building things - it's mostly web focussed now as it's more fun when it's easier to share

 <details>
 <summary><b>💻 Technologies</b></summary>